chef/chef-web-docs/chef_master/source/resource_common.rst

 =====================================================
 .. tag resources_common_lazy_evaluation

-In some cases, the value for a property cannot be known until the execution phase of a chef-client run.
+In some cases, the value for a property cannot be known until the execution phase of a Chef Infra Client run.
 In this situation, using lazy evaluation of property values can be helpful.
 Instead of a property being assigned a value, it may instead be assigned a code block.
 The syntax for using lazy evaluation is as follows:

 .. code-block:: ruby

    attribute_name lazy { code_block }

-where ``lazy`` is used to tell the chef-client to evaluate the contents of the code block later on in the resource evaluation process (instead of immediately) and ``{ code_block }`` is arbitrary Ruby code that provides the value.
+where ``lazy`` is used to tell the Chef Infra Client to evaluate the contents of the code block later on in the resource evaluation process (instead of immediately) and ``{ code_block }`` is arbitrary Ruby code that provides the value.

 For example, a resource that is **not** doing lazy evaluation: